October 23-30, 2018

 Day 3 - In the morning we return to Xiamen.
 One of the iconic sights of Xiamen is Gulangyu, also called Piano island.
 Once the residences and enclave for foreign traders, we'll take the ferry to the island and have some free time to tour the popular sights, finishing with a visit to an historic tea shop.
 After lunch we'll visit the offices of a tea company to learn about trade and export then enjoy a tea tasting of some benchmark as well as special teas.
 Tonight, delight in a dinner and show featuring colorful ethnic dance and music.

 Day 4 - First up is a barefoot stroll along the beach-lined sea shore.
 Observe local people enjoying their morning and meeting over small cups of tea along the parkway.
 Wipe the sand from your feet and jump on board for our boat tour of the sea port to observe how tea is loaded aboard the cargo ships bound for other parts of the world.
 After lunch we transfer to the train station and catch our train for the historic, fabled tea mountains of Wuyi Shan.
-Dinner upon arrival and retire for the night in the guest house of the tea factory.
+Dinner upon arrival and retire for the night.

 Day 5 - WuYi Shan is the ancient hometown of many famous teas and this morning our sights are set on Lapsang Souchong black tea.
 Tour the factory to learn the unique manufacturing methods and taste some examples of traditional and newly developed teas.
 After a discussion on the storied history of this tea we will enjoy our lunch.
 Everyone rinse out your tasting cups because we're moving on to oolong teas.
 WuYi oolong teas, sometimes called "rock" teas are some of the most prized in the world.
 We will receive instruction in proper tea leaf picking and then take our harvest back to the factory to make our own.
 Visiting the factory, appreciate the manufacturing differences between the darker WuYi oolongs and the greener oolongs we saw in Southern Fujian.
 Of course we'll have a chance to taste several benchmark teas such as Osmanthus (Ro Gui), Little Red Robe (Xiao Hong Pao), Iron Arhat (Tie Luo Han), 105 and others.
 Dinner then to bed (or maybe spend a few hours in a tea house?)